electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 </plist>
 ```

-And you must add `ElectronTeamID` key to your app's `Info.plist`, which has your
+And the app bundle's `Info.plist` must include `ElectronTeamID` key, which has
-Apple Developer account's Team ID as its value:
+your Apple Developer account's Team ID as its value:

 ```xml
 <plist version="1.0">